 Do you think that Hemingway, Faulkner or Kerouac became Hemingway, Faulkner and Kerouac had they just sat behind their typewriters?

-Or a bar without people living theirs?
+Or a bar without people experiencing their own?

-Please join us.
+Come join us.

 PS.
 For those forced to work late hours with your laptops, we apologize for any inconvenience our evening atmosphere may cause you.
 We want you to know that you’re more than welcome to stay as long as you wish; however, if our evening environment stands in the way of your work, our friends and neighbors at Common Desk may be able to assist you with a more peaceful environment. www.thecommondesk.com